cyclist-grid/cyclist-grid/README.md

 ## Usage

-There are three ways to use Raster:
+There are two ways to use Raster:

 ### Default CSS